-3. Double-click anywhere on the static-text part.

-4. Enter the character string you want to display as the static text.
+- 3. Double-click anywhere on the static-text part.
+The Attribute Settings window appears. - 4.
+Enter the character string you want to display as the static text.

 If necessary, specify the attributes of the character string.

 For details about the items in the Attribute Settings window, see 4.4.4 Items in the Attribute Settings window (static-text part in the guide area).